 Ms. Knutsen has lived in the community for more than 20 years and her three children were born at Stevens Hospital.
 She has been chair of the Washington Community Action Network and has had a successful track record of advocacy for patients’ rights and affordable, high quality health care.
-She was instrumental in winning passage of a bill of rights for nursing home patients in Washington.
 At the national level, she serves as treasurer for the Alliance for a Just Society and board member of USAction.
 Her education is a BA, University of Washington 1980.
-Ms. Knutsen is serving her third term, which will expire in 2017.
+Ms. Knutsen, a Lynnwood resident, is serving her fourth term, which will expire in 2023.

 Fred P. Langer, RN, Esq., Member

 Mr. Langer is a nurse attorney whose educational credentials include a B.S. in Nursing from the University of Utah and a B.S. in Health Planning & Administration from Pennsylvania State University, as well as a Juris Doctor (cum laude) at Seattle University.
-He has two sons who were born at Stevens Hospital.
-Mr. Langer is the managing partner of the law firm of Nelson Blair Langer Engle, PLLC.
+Mr. Langer, an Edmonds resident, is the managing partner of the law firm of Nelson Blair Langer Engle, PLLC.
 He is currently serving his fourth term, which will expire in 2021.

 Bob Knowles, Member

 Mr. Knowles is a resident of Brier and has a B.S. in Exercise Science from Ithaca College in Ithaca, NY and an M.A. in Exercise Physiology from Adelphi University in Garden City, NY.
-From 1997 to 2010, he served at Stevens Hospital and then Swedish/Edmonds in various capacities, most recently as Director of Education and Director Preventive Care.
+From 1997 to 2010, he served at Stevens Hospital and then Swedish Edmonds in various capacities, most recently as Director of Education and Director Preventive Care.
 He currently works in the disease management and population health industry.
-Mr. Knowles has volunteered for many area organizations.
 Originally elected to complete the remaining two years of a vacated position on the Board of Commissioners, he is now serving his first full term, which expires in 2019.